sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

 ### Map fields to components
 The product details page already contains the UI components needed to display the product details.
-But now we need connect the data from our data variable to the appropriate fields.
+But now you need connect the data from your data variable to the appropriate fields.

 1. Toggle back to **View**.